Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL

-\end{theorem} This result demonstrate that when the loss function is unsmooth, i.e., the curvature measured by the Hessian spectral norm $\mathcal{I}(x, \theta)$ varies substantially across different input points $x$, ALP can achieve better smoothness than the original non-perturbed method.

-\paragraph{Empirical analysis.} The theories are demonstrated by empirical diagnostics.
-First, as shown in Figure \ref{fig:smooth} (Left), by introducing Gaussian perturbations, these high-curvature regions are effectively smoothed out.
-Thus, perturbation transforms a sharp objective into a locally smoothed surrogate, preventing optimization from collapsing onto spiky maxima and favoring flatter regions that are less sensitive to small distribution shifts.
+ALP helps in two ways: it reduces training-inference mismatch and smooths the local optimization geometry.
+For clarity, we analyze a one-layer perturbed policy

+where the expectation is used only for analysis; the algorithm uses a single-sample approximation in practice.
+Formal statements and proofs are deferred to Appendix~\ref{pf:mismatch} and Appendix~\ref{pf:smooth}.

+\paragraph{Controlling training-inference mismatch.} We model the inference-time policy as the training-time policy with small noises on the input of each layer: $ \pi_{\theta_\old}^\infer(a|x) \approx \pi_{\theta_\old}(a|x+\zeta), $ where $\zeta$ is a zero-mean system-induced bias.
+Without perturbation, even a small $\zeta$ can be amplified by a sharp local policy geometry, leading to unstable importance ratios.
+ALP mitigates this effect by enlarging the effective policy family around the training distribution and covering mismatch noise with perturbation. \begin{theorem}[Informal] When perturbation is not too large to distort the original distribution, we have \begingroup

+\endgroup where $\mathcal{O}(\cdot)$ hides absolute constants and lower-order terms. \end{theorem} The formal one is deferred to Theorem \ref{thm:mismatch}.
+The theorem shows the key trade-off: $\sigma$ should be large enough to cover mismatch noise but small enough to preserve the original policy.
+In turn, the updated policy is more likely to stay close to the rollout distribution and remain within a trust region \citep{schulman2015trust}.

+\paragraph{Improvement on Loss Smoothness.} Beyond mismatch correction, perturbation acts as local averaging: instead of optimizing a sharp objective at a single representation, ALP optimizes an averaged neighborhood around it.
+This suppresses brittle local curvature and reduces sensitivity to spiky optima. \begin{theorem}[Informal] Under mild regularity conditions, perturbation reduces the effective curvature of the surrogate objective, yielding a smoother optimization landscape than the non-perturbed objective. \end{theorem} We provide the formal theorem in Theorem \ref{thm:smooth}.
+This result formalizes the intuition that ALP discourages optimization from collapsing onto sharp, fragile regions.
+Figure~\ref{fig:smooth} provides empirical support: the toy example illustrates smoothing, while the controlled comparison shows a visibly tighter log-ratio envelope after applying perturbation.
 Additionally, in a controlled one-step intervention from the same checkpoint (Figure~\ref{fig:smooth}, middle/right), adding perturbation substantially narrows the conditional quantile envelope of the log-ratio, especially for low-probability tokens that dominate tail risk.
 This indicates that ALP also suppresses extreme training-inference deviations in a single update step, increasing the likelihood that updates remain within a trust region around the rollout distribution \citep{schulman2015trust}.